SetropLeo/node-docker-deploy/README.md

 3. Run "npx prisma migrate dev" (create a migration)

 4. Run "npx prisma studio" (you can see your db)

+5. Using Db + Hosting of Render

+6. Create a PostgreSQL db

+7. Create a webservice
 </pre>